eerimoq/pumbaa/docs/getting-started.rst

       $ cd pumbaa
       $ source setup.sh

 2. Build and upload the blink example to your device.
+Replace ``<my-serial-port>`` with your serial port name.

    .. code-block:: text